dark-side/sports-hub/sports_hub_portal/mobile_application_features/home_page/user_stories/display_breakdown_for_user/README.md

 ## Test cases

 1. Verify that 4 newest articles from category for the configured breakdown are visible to users
-2. Verify that 4 newest articles from conference for the configured breakdown are visible to users
+2. Verify that 4 newest articles from subcategory for the configured breakdown are visible to users
 3. Verify that 4 newest articles from team for the configured breakdown are visible to users
 4. Verify that the user is redirected to the right page by selecting the article photo, headline, or caption in the <b>Breakdown</b> section
 5. Verify that the deleted breakdown is not shown